himanshuc3/Projects101/README.md

 # summerHues

-A project which is really a collection of mini-projects that just really helps me present every idea
+A collection of web-apps that helped me get clear with all the skills i learned in Summers.
+This project was inspired by Jennifer Dewalt( check out ww.jenniferdewalt.com).